-Healthcare Plan for a Pupil with Medical Needs (Appendix 3)
+Healthcare Plan for a Pupil with Medical

+Needs (Appendix 3)

 Details of Child and Condition

 Name of child:

 Date of birth:

 Class/Form: Add photo here

 Medical Diagnosis/Condition:

 Triggers:

 Signs/Symptoms:

 Treatments:

 Has the Parental Consent Form been completed?
-(Medication cannot be administered without parental Langrayal) Yes/No
+(Medication cannot be administered without parental approval) Yes/No

-(Modication carried be darring to our without parental ι αμμιυναι)

 Date: Review Date:

-Date:
+Review Date.

-Date: Medication Needs of Child
+Medication Needs of Child

-Date: Medication Needs of Child Medication:
+Medication Needs of Child Medication:

-Date: Medication Needs of Child Medication: Dose:
+Medication: Dose:

+Medication:

+Medication: Dose: nts in place to monitor this:

-Date: Medication Needs of Child Medication: Dose: Review Date: nts in place to monitor this:
+Medication: Dose: Specify if any other treatments are required: nts in place to monitor this:

-Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: nts in place to monitor this:
+Medication: Dose: Specify if any other treatments are required: nts in place to monitor this:

-Date: Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Review Date: Yes, specify the arrangeme
+Medication: Dose: Specify if any other treatments are required: Yes, specify the arrangeme

-Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Review Date: Yes, specify the arrangeme
+Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Indicate the level of support needed, including in Yes, specify the arrangeme

-Medication Needs of Child Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Review Date: Yes, specify the arrangeme
+Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Indicate the level of support needed, including in Yes, specify the arrangeme

-Known side-effects of medication: Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: Identify any environmental considerations (such as crowded corridors, travel time between lessons): Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
-Yes/No (details of training should be recorded on the Individual Staff Training Record, Appendix 4) Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition:
+Known side-effects of medication:

+Storage requirements:

+What facilities and equipment are required? (such as changing table or hoist)

+What testing is needed? (such as blood glucose levels):

+Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed

+Identify any dietary requirements:

+Identify any environmental considerations (such as crowded corridors, travel time between lessons):

+Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician):

+Staff Providing Support

+Give the names of staff members providing support (State if different for off-site activities):

+Describe what this role entails:

+Have members of staff received training?
+Yes/No

+(details of training should be recorded on the Individual Staff Training Record, Appendix 4)

+Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition:

+Northumberland County Council Version 2, June 2015.
+Adopted by Corbridge Church of England First School in June 2017 To be reviewed Autumn 2019

-Detail the contingency arrangements in the event the at members of staff are absent:
+Detail the contingency arrangements in the event that members of staff are absent:

-Indicate the persons (or groups of staff) in school with the support required: who need to be aware of the child's condition and
+Indicate the persons (or groups of staff) in sc hool who need to be aware of the child's condition and

+the support required:

 Other Requirements

-Detail any specific support for the pupil's educationa (for example, how absences will be managed; requirer periods; additional support in catching up with lessons or of the pupil's educational support in catching up with lessons or of the pupil's educational support in catching up with lessons or of the pupil's educational support in catching up with lessons or of the pupil's educational support for the pupil's educational (for example, how absences will be managed; requirer periods; additional support in catching up with lessons or of the pupil's educational support for the pupil's educational (for example, how absences will be managed; requirer periods; additional support in catching up with lessons or of the pupil's educational support in catching up with lessons or of the pupil's educational support in catching up with lessons or of the pupil's educational support in catching up with lessons or of the pupil's educational support in catching up with lessons or of the pupil's educational support in catching up with lessons or of the pupil's education in the pupil's education i ments for extra time to complete exams; use of rest
+Detail any specific support for the pupil's education of the pupil's ed ational, social and emotional needs requirements for extra time to complete exams; use of rest

+periods; additional support in catching up with lesso ons or counselling sessions)

 Emergency Contacts

 Family Contact 1 Family Contact 1

 Name: Name:

-Telephone Work: Telephone Work:
+Telephone Telephone

+Work Work

-Home: Home:
+Home: Home

-Mobile: Mobile:
+Mobile: Mobile

 Relationship: Relationship:

 Clinic or Hospital Contact GP

 Name: Name:

-Telephone: Work: Telephone: Work:
+Telephone: Telephone:

+Work Work

 Signatures

+Signed Signad

-Signed Signed
+Signed

 (Headteacher) (Medication Coordinator)